How to set up Amazon Redshift

 To grant the minimum required permissions, run the following commands:

-GRANT usage ON schema <schema_name> TO GROUP atlan_users;
+GRANT USAGE ON SCHEMA <schema_name> TO GROUP atlan_users;

 GRANT SELECT ON pg_catalog.svv_table_info TO GROUP atlan_users;